Design, Fabrication and Characterization of Microwave Multiplexing SQUID Prototype: Design of the microwave SQUID multiplexer

 \section{Design of the microwave SQUID multiplexer}

 The working principle of the $\mu$Mux is illustrated in Fig.\ref{fig1}.
-Each input channel consists of an RF-SQUID and a coplanar waveguide (CPW) quarter-wavelength resonator, with the resonator and RF-SQUID coupled through inductance.
-The resonators connect to a common readout CPW feedline through weak capacitive coupling.
+Each input channel consists of an RF-SQUID and a coplanar waveguide (CPW) quarter-wavelength resonator.
+And a weak inductive coupling is adopted between the resonator and RF-SQUID, which prevents the resonator lines from crossing the SQUID wiring.
+The resonators connect to a common readout CPW feedline through weak capacitive coupling, using an elbow-shaped coupling method.
 The RF-SQUID circuit functions as a quarter-wavelength transmission line load, effectively acting as a variable inductance.
 The equivalent inductance of the RF-SQUID is influenced by the magnetic flux within the SQUID loop, which is modulated by the current signal flowing through the TES.
 Variations in the RF-SQUID's equivalent inductance result in changes in the resonant frequency and transmission parameters of the series-connected quarter-wavelength resonator.
 Consequently, measuring the changes in the resonator's frequency or transmission parameters can be utilized to measured the TES signal.
 The resonant frequencies of the quarter-wavelength resonators in each channel differ, enabling multiple channels at distinct frequencies to be read out simultaneously through the common CPW feedline.
 Additionally, all RF-SQUIDs are linked to a common modulation line that linearizes their responses through flux ramp modulation.